pollination/pollination-docs/web-platform/account-setup/README.md

-# Setting Up an Organization
+# Setting Up a Pollination Organization

-This section walks you through the process of setting up an organization.
+This section walks you through the process of setting up a Pollination organization.

-You need a Pollination organization to be able to collaborate with your team members, share computing resources, and CAD plugin licenses.
+A Pollination Organization allows you to:

+1. Collaborate with your team members on private projects
+2. Share computing resources among different projects
+3. Share the floating CAD licenses with other Pollination accounts.